 Management performed a sensitivity analysis on key assumptions within the test.
-The following maximum increases or decreases, expressed in percentage points, were considered for all CGUs:
+The following maximum increases or decreases, expressed in percentage points, were considered the CGU:

 Reasonable changes in key assumptions (%)

 Financial variables

 WACC rates +/-1

 Perpetual growth rates +/-1

 Operating variables

-EBITDA margin. +/-2
+EBITDA margin +/-2

 CAPEX intensity +/-1

-• The sensitivity analysis shows a comfortable headroom between the recoverable amounts and the carrying values for all CGUs at December 31, 2020.
+The sensitivity analysis shows a comfortable headroom between the recoverable amounts and the carrying values for the CGU at December 31, 2021.